mrjoll3y/cse210homework/prove/Develop03/README.md

 C# Documentation
 C# Programming Guide
-Stack Overflow (Always helpful when I got stuck on something!)
+Stack Overflow (Always helpful when I get stuck on something!)

 #Future Work
 There are a few things I want to improve and add to the game in the future: